-When we have undertaken an assignment we commit to provide assistance to the client until the assignment is completed.
-However, the client can at any time choose to change attorney, and we can also choose to withdraw from a case where this can happen in a timely manner in order for the client to find other legal assistance and without causing the client damage in this respect.
+When we have undertaken an assignment, we commit to provide assistance to the client until the assignment is completed.
+However, the client can at any time choose to change lawyer, and we can also choose to withdraw from a case where this can happen in a timely manner in order for the client to find other legal assistance and without causing the client damage in this respect.

-When the assignment has been completed we are not under any obligation on our own initiative to contact the client with information regarding changes in legislation, administrative practice or case law etc., which could change the client’s position compared to what was provided at the completion of the assignment.
+When the assignment has been completed, we are not under any obligation on our own initiative to contact the client with information regarding changes in legislation, administrative practice or case law etc., which could change the client’s position compared to what was provided at the completion of the assignment.
 This applies even if the relationship as a client in other matters is maintained.

 Conflicts of interest